aragon/aragon-wiki/docs/jobs/index.md

 <img src="../design/logo/aragon_one/png/aragon-one-lineart-black-transparent.png" style="width:75%">

-> Aragon One is a for-profit company that encompasses the foundational team working on the Aragon project.
+> Aragon One is a company that encompasses the foundational team working on the Aragon project.
 The company is currently established in Switzerland, although we want it to function as a DAO as much as possible.

 > Funding for the company will come in a form of a grant given by the project's non-profit entity, in similar terms to the ones that the entity will provide to future teams that will be working on the project as well.